Boosting Resolution Generalization of Diffusion Transformers with Randomized Positional Encodings: Preliminary

 \subsection{Positional Encodings}

-\paragraph{Sinusoidal PE} Positional encoding (PE)~\cite{vaswani2017attention} plays an significant role in Transformer-based sequential modeling tasks, as it can assign position information to each token to compensate for the order-unawarenes of Transformers.
-Technically, the widely used sinusoidal PE added the token embedding $\mathbf{x}_m\in \mathbb{R}^d$ at position $m\in\{1,2,\dots,L\}$ with a positional embedding $\mathrm{PE}(m):=\mathbf{p}_m\in \mathbb{R}^d$ ($d\in\mathbb{N}^+$ is the dimension of embedding), which is formulated as,
+\paragraph{Sinusoidal PE} Positional encodings (PEs)~\cite{vaswani2017attention} play a significant role in Transformer-based sequence modeling, as they inject positional information into token representations to compensate for the order-agnostic nature of self-attention.
+A widely used choice is the sinusoidal PE, which adds to each token embedding $\mathbf{x}_m \in \mathbb{R}^d$ at position $m \in \{1,2,\dots,L\}$ a positional vector $\mathrm{PE}(m) := \mathbf{p}_m \in \mathbb{R}^d$, where $d \in \mathbb{N}^+$ is the embedding dimension.
+Its components are defined as